View William Ramey's Obituary on portsmouth-dailytimes.com and share memories

-He is survived by his wife, Barbara Joyce Gilliam Ramey, whom he married June 8, 1956, in Portsmouth; three sons, Michael (Elissa) Ramey, of Portsmouth; Paul "Rick" (Rita) Ramey, of South Shore; David (Tammy) Ramey, of Wheelersburg; two daughters, Crystal (Jeffrey) Craft, of Portsmouth; Debra (Kent) Park, of Waverly; one brother, Ronald (Juanita) Ramey, of Seymoor, Tenn; three sisters, Marcelline Mahan of Richmond, Ky; Donna (Lowell) Lykins, of Canal Winchester, Oh; Cinda (Robert) Thompson, of Ava, Miss; a sister in law, Janet Ramey; seven grandsons, Andy (Rachel); Paul Richard; Eric, Nathan and Ryan Ramey; Kyle (Callie) and Klay (Jordan) Park; two granddaughters, Christy Ramey and Michelle (Randy) Meldau; eleven great-grandchildren, Shelby, Dylan, Karissa, Abby, Austin, Drew, Emilee, Jacob, Jordan, Emily, Kayden and two great-great-granddaughters, Ellie and Remi.
+He is survived by his wife, Barbara Joyce Gilliam Ramey, whom he married June 8, 1956, in Portsmouth; three sons, Michael (Elissa) Ramey, of Portsmouth; Paul "Rick" (Rita) Ramey, of South Shore; David (Tammy) Ramey, of Wheelersburg; two daughters, Crystal (Jeffrey) Craft, of Portsmouth; Debra (Kent) Park, of Waverly; one brother, Ronald (Juanita) Ramey, of Seymoor, Tenn; three sisters, Marcelline Mahan of Richmond, Ky; Donna (Lowell) Lykins, of Canal Winchester, Oh; Cinda (Robert) Thompson, of Ava, Miss; a sister in law, Janet Ramey of Pigeon Forge, Tennessee; seven grandsons, Andy (Rachel); Paul Richard; Eric (Erica), Nathan and Ryan Ramey; Kyle (Callie) and Klay (Jordan) Park; two granddaughters, Christy Ramey and Michelle (Randy) Meldau; eleven great-grandchildren, Shelby, Dylan, Karissa, Abby, Austin, Drew, Emilee, Jacob, Jordan, Emily, Kayden and two great-great-granddaughters, Ellie and Remi.

 In addition to his parents he was preceded in death by a granddaughter, Alicia Craft, and one brother, James Ramey.